 Take a look at our pet grooming advice:

 Most owners are aware that regular vaccinations and health checks are an important part of pet ownership.
 During the pandemic it hasn’t been as easy to stick to a regular schedule due to the lockdowns.
 It’s worth contacting your vet and making sure that your pet’s vaccinations are up to date.
-If they aren’t up to date, it’s worth understanding how much flex you have before a re-start might be required.
+If they aren’t up to date, it’s worth finding out what you need to do to fully protect your pet.

-It’s even more important to keep vaccinations up to date with new or younger pets – there are some dreadful diseases that can start to spread when pets are unvaccinated.
+It’s even more important to keep vaccinations up to date with new or younger pets – there are some highly dangerous diseases that can start to spread when pets are left unvaccinated.

-Regular health checks are also key, again not so easy at the moment but talk to your vet and see whether you can arrange one as a phone or video consultation.
+Regular health checks are also key.
 This is a good opportunity to discuss any concerns that you may have.

-It’s easy to forget about fleas in the winter, but did you know that as we crank the central heating up these pesky parasites can spring to life.
+It’s easy to forget about fleas in the winter, but as we heat our homes, these pesky parasites can spring to life.
 Preventing fleas as well as ticks and worms is important for your pet’s health.
 Parasites are not only irritating and painful for your pet, but they can also cause more serious health issues like disease and infection.
 Protecting your pet is simple but it does need to be done regularly, so planning in advance is essential.
 Speak to your practice about a Medivet health plan to keep your pet in tiptop condition.

 After the indulgence of December, most people are trying to eat a bit healthier in the New Year.
 It’s worth thinking about whether your pet has also had a few extra treats.
 Consistently over-treating your pet will have an impact on their weight – it might creep on gradually and it can be very difficult to shift.

 It’s a good idea to weigh out the recommended daily amount of food for your pet’s age and breed to avoid overfeeding.
 You should then split this out across your pet’s regular feeding times, as individual treats, or in treat toys.
-Even if this isn’t something you do all the time, it’s a good exercise to do every now and then to make sure portion control doesn’t get out of control – it’s easily done.
+Even if this isn’t something you do all the time, it’s a good exercise to do every now and then to make sure portion control doesn’t get out of control, which is easily done.

 Many pets are fed on-demand or fed with other pets; it’s harder to control how much is eaten this way.
-It’s really important and you should try and observe what’s going on in a multiple pet situation; even if it’s only to make sure that one greedy pet isn’t scoffing all the food.
+You should try and observe what’s going on in a multiple pet situation; even if it’s only to make sure that one greedy pet isn’t scoffing all the food.

 Occasional pet treats are fine but pick treats that are low in sugar and starch.
 Use them sparingly as a reward for good behaviour and reduce the amount of regular food they receive that day.